 Date: May 23rd - Buddha Day

-Buddha Day celebrates Buddha’s birth, enlightenment, and death, which is believed to be all on the same day.
-Buddhists may celebrate this day by abstaining from eating meat, drinking alcohol, cleaning their homes, and giving donations to the poor.
-A Spring Cleaning Fundraiser on Buddha Day can give followers an opportunity to clean their neighbors' yards, parks, and public spaces for donations.
+Buddha Day celebrates Buddha's birth, enlightenment, and death, which are believed to be all on the same day.
+Buddhists may celebrate this day by abstaining from eating meat, drinking alcohol, cleaning their homes at local restaurants, and donating to the poor.

 Date: May 27th